High Point, Bradford

 High Point is a high rise former commercial building in Bradford, in West Yorkshire, England.
 It is a prominent example of Brutalist architecture.
-Designed by John Brunton Partnership of Bradford, it was completed in 1972 to serve as the headquarters of the Yorkshire Building Society but went unused for decades.
+Designed by John Brunton Partnership of Bradford, it was completed in 1972 to serve as the headquarters of the Yorkshire Building Society.
+The building went unused for a quarter of a century, before being converted to 87 flats in 2024.

 History

 High Point was built as the headquarters of the Yorkshire Building Society and completed in 1972.
 High Point was one of a trifecta of headquarters of building societies built in the brutalist style at the time of its construction in Northern England.
 The other two were the headquarters of the Halifax Building Society designed by the Building Design Partnership in Halifax and the head offices of Bradford & Bingley Building Society in Bingley designed by JBP.